N. W. Ayer & Son

 N. W. Ayer & Son was a Philadelphia advertising agency founded in 1869.
 It called itself the oldest advertising agency in the United States.
 Named by Francis Ayer after his father N. W. Ayer, it ventured into advertising in 1884.
 It created a number of memorable slogans for firms such as De Beers, AT&T and the U.S. Army.
 The company started to decline in the 1960s and, after a series of mergers, closed in 2002 with its assets sold to the Publicis Groupe.

 Early history

 N. W. Ayer & Son was founded in Philadelphia in 1869 by 21-year-old Francis Ayer, who named the agency after his father, N. W. Ayer.
 N. W. Ayer & Son started its business by representing religious weekly newspapers.
+The initial business was brokering advertising space rather than ad design.
 By 1877, N. W. Ayer & Son had become successful enough to obtain what remained of another agency, the Volney Palmer Agency.
 They also acquired George P. Rowell's American Newspaper Directory, which became N. W. Ayer & Son's American Newspaper Annual and later Ayer's Newspaper Annual and Directory.

-In 1884, Ayer expanded into the advertising business.
+In 1884, Ayer expanded into the advertising counseling business.
+Ayer took on helping compose the advertisements.
 Ayer styled itself the oldest advertising firm in the U.S. In 1892, artists and writers began working in groups known as creative teams.
 Eventually Ayer became responsible for some of the most recognized slogans in advertising history.
 Gerold M. Lauck was president of Ayer in the 1930s.